10 Best Free Things to Do in San Diego

 12600 N. Torrey Pines Rd.
 La Jolla, CA 92037

-Torrey Pine State Natural Reserve is home to over 3,000 of the nation's rarest pine trees and is 2,000 acres of coastal state park.
-Head to Torrey Pine State Natural Reserve to explore eight miles of trails and witness beautiful views of the Pacific Ocean.
+If you’re into a little hiking and incredible views, then Torrey Pine State Natural Reserve is for you!
+Home to over 3,000 of the nation's rarest pine trees and is 2,000 acres of coastal state park.
+Head to Torrey Pine State Natural Reserve offers eight miles of trails and endless beautiful views of the Pacific Ocean.

 The reserve features hiking trails for every experience level.
 There are family-friendly hiking trails and more advanced hiking trails for the ultimate outdoor enthusiasts.
 No matter the experience level, Torrey Pine State Natural Reserve in La Jolla, California will make for a noteworthy hiking encounter.